mattmazzola/mattmazzola/README.md

 # Matt Mazzola

 ## 🔭 I’m currently working on
-- Developing pipelines to optimize transformer models
+- Developing a Pipeline and Demo for Multi-modal Model

 ## 🌱 Some hobby projects include
 - See my [Personal Project's Page](http://mattmazzola.github.io/)
-- Learning more about Azure Container Apps and DAPR
-- Learning more about PyTorch
+- Trying to keep up with the developments in AI

 ## 🎮 Some games I play
 - [StarCraft 2](https://starcraft2.com/en-us/)